br-N/robot-of-love/README.md

 # Robot of Love

-It's just a simple automation that I made to learn Selenium using Python.
+It's an automation that I made to learn Selenium using Python.
 <br><br>

 This bot likes every post and follows every post owner of a specific URL which can be either a tag or a person.